IvIePhisto/ECoXiPy/doc/source/index.rst

-The most convenient usage - if you can live with defining allowed element names beforehand or want to create HTML5
+The most convenient usage - if you can live with defining allowed element names beforehand, want to define a vocabulary anyway or just want to create
+HTML5:

     :ref:`ecoxipy.decorators <ecoxipy.decorators.examples>`